PMI: Committed to the decline of cigarettesUpdated 03 Oct 2023

 “With support from the industry, stakeholders, and civil society, we believe that cigarette sales can end in many countries within 10 to 15 years.
 That would be a monumental achievement for the world’s one billion smokers, for global public health, and for our company.”

-1 As of December 31, 2022, PMI estimates that approximately 18.5 million adults across 73 markets had already switched to our leading heated tobacco product, and stopped smoking.
-User metrics reflect PMI estimates, which are based on consumer claims and sample-based statistical assessments with an average margin of error of +/-5% at a 95% Confidence Interval in key volume markets.
+1 As of September 30, 2023, PMI estimates that approximately 19.7 million adults across 68 markets had already switched to our leading heated tobacco product, and stopped smoking.
+User metrics reflect PMI estimates, which are based on consumer claims and sample-based statistical assessments with an average margin of error of +/-5 percent at a 95 percent confidence Interval in key volume markets.
 The accuracy and reliability of user metrics may vary based on individual market maturity and availability of information.